TDT4295AForEffort/mcu/README.md

 # mcu

-## setup
+## Setup

+1. Clone the repository
+2. Clone submodules with `git submodule update --init --recursive`
-install simplicity studio or GNU Arm Embedded Toolchain
+3. Install Simplicity Studio or GNU Arm Embedded Toolchain

 ## Memory

 for floats we can use standard floats on the mcu but they will need to be converted to fixed point floats

 ### Map

 map will consist of a 64 x 64 grid of blocks each block will be represented by 16 bits, 8 for state and 8 for texture id

 ### Sprites

 angle and position for each enemy (how many enemies?)
 position: 2 floats
 angle: 1 float
 sprite texture (16 x 16 pixels, 16 bits for each pixel)

 ### Player

 position and angle

 ## todo

 -- make function for converting regular floats to fixed point precision floats with 16 int bits and 16 bits for fractional part

 -- make spi controller (koke?)